Sanjiban08/Movie_Recommender_Site/README.md

 To embark on this cinematic journey:

-1. Install the necessary dependencies with a swift `pip install -r requirements.txt`.
-2. Launch the main Python script using `python main_app.py`.
+1. Launch the main Python script using `python app.py`.
-3. Delve into the application via the provided URL or local server.
+2. Delve into the application via the provided URL or local server.

 ## Future Enhancements